IT 116: Introduction to Scripting

 Importance of Exams

-- I know that many of you find exams difficult
+- Many people find exams difficult

 - But the best way for me to know if you have really learned